 The letter from the Sierra Club is addressed to Jeff Moore.
 I found a similar envelope on page 46 of Richard Beamish’s book “Getting the Word Out in the Fight to Save the Earth.”

-Jeffrey Moore was the Property Master for Season 2.
+Jeffrey Moore was the Property Master for the second season of Twin Peaks.

 Twin Peaks Archive posted a two-part interview with Mr. Moore by Brad Dukes a few years ago.
 It’s a fascinating read when you have the time – Part 1 and Part 2.